-If you go on to monitor your AdSense reports, you will notice that it shows a metric known as Page RPM (Revenue per Thousand Impressions).
+If you monitor your AdSense reports, you will notice that it shows a metric known as Page RPM (Revenue per Thousand Impressions).

 It’s different from eCPM.